irwintsay/VGDB/README.md

 At this point VGDB will assemble the content and redirect you to the proper view.
 From here you'll see the Name of the game you searched for, an overview of the game, some additional game details on the left sidebar, a live Twitch stream of that game with the highest viewer count (if there is a stream available), and some related YouTube gameplay content.
 You'll also notice 'Popular Searches' underneath the search bar.
 These popular searches dynamically change as VGDB users continue making searches.

-In the future I plan to do more with the Search database I created and hope to include Related Searches and also a statistics page where I might graph some interesting data about Searches that VGDB logs.
+In the future I plan to do more with the Search database I created and hope to include Related Searches and also a statistics page where I could graph some interesting data about Searches that VGDB logs.

 ### Prototyping

-Once the project was assigned, I spent the majority of the first day brainstorming and white boarding the ERD for what would eventually become the structure for my PostgreSQL database.
-This process actually required me to think about how my application would look and function, because it would have implications on how I would store and display data.
+After settling on my project idea, I started searching for APIs that I could use to supply the content I was looking for.
+YouTube and Twitch were easy calls to make.
+Both YouTube and Twitch provided professional, robust APIs that made finding video game media very easy and straightforward.
+For detailed information about individual games, I came across a few options of varying quality, but I knew from the outset that I would likely use GiantBomb's API.
+GiantBomb is a funny video game website that produces game reviews and original video content, but they also happen to have the most comprehensive database for video games as well.
+Using GiantBomb's API was also very straightforward.

+The next step involved brainstorming my own database and what I would information I wanted to store.
+I decided to create User accounts and authorization as well as a separate MongoDB collection for saving Search queries.
+The idea was that I wanted to save every unique Search query entered in my site.
+I wanted to save the number of times each term had been searched as well as an array of User IDs that had made those searches.
+This was the big feature that I didn't get working in time for my final project.
+In the future I plan to implement Search relations, related Searches, and Search statistics.

-Once I had wrapped my mind around the ERD for my application, I started hand-drawing wireframes for what my application would eventually look like.
+The view I had in mind was pretty basic so I didn't spend much time thinking about the wireframes for my project.

 ### User Stories